akhra92/Student-Teacher-Model-For-Image-Anomaly-Detection/README.md

 # Student-Teacher-Model-For-Image-Anomaly-Detection
-This is the code implementation in Pytorch of our paper published in IEEE Access journal which you can find in this link https://ieeexplore.ieee.org/document/10175536
+This is the PyTorch implementation of our paper published in the IEEE Access journal, which can be found at https://ieeexplore.ieee.org/document/10175536.